Hong Kong's COVID-19 hamster cull sparks fear of owners abandoning pets

 Most Hong Kong newspapers featured pictures of people in hazmat suits in front of pet shops and illustrations of hamsters on their front page on Wednesday, with pro-Beijing Ta Kung Pao daily showcasing a tiny rodent inside a spiked virus particle.

-(Reporting by Jessie Pang; Writing by Marius Zaharia; Editing by Simon Cameron-Moore)
+(Additional reporting by Aleksander Solum; Writing by Marius Zaharia; Editing by Simon Cameron-Moore)

 ((marius.zaharia@thomsonreuters.com; +852 2843 6358;))